Coinmetro Token (XCM) Price Reaches $0.65 on Major Exchanges

-Coinmetro Token (XCM) traded down 0.6% against the U.S. dollar during the 1-day period ending at 12:00 PM E.T. on September 2nd.
-Coinmetro Token has a total market capitalization of $195.23 million and approximately $766.85 worth of Coinmetro Token was traded on exchanges in the last 24 hours.
-During the last week, Coinmetro Token has traded 0% lower against the U.S. dollar.
-One Coinmetro Token token can now be bought for approximately $0.65 or 0.00002502 BTC on popular cryptocurrency exchanges.
+Coinmetro Token (XCM) traded down 0% against the dollar during the one day period ending at 18:00 PM E.T. on September 4th.
+During the last seven days, Coinmetro Token has traded 0.1% lower against the dollar.
+Coinmetro Token has a total market capitalization of $195.23 million and approximately $131.24 worth of Coinmetro Token was traded on exchanges in the last day.
+One Coinmetro Token token can currently be bought for about $0.65 or 0.00002514 BTC on major cryptocurrency exchanges.

 - Sourceless (STR) traded flat against the dollar and now trades at $0.0204 or 0.00000072 BTC.